Blunk-electronic/ET/README.md

 - Ada is defined by ISO/IEC 8652:2012 and MIL-STD-1815
 - Ada is beautiful :-)

+### Things to do and issues
+- Assembly variants
+- Zero-Ohms Resistors
+- Accessories of components

 ### Collaboration
 - We need a nice web site for the project.
 - You are highly welcome !